 [AW]: You release content every week for an upcoming project.
 Can you tell me anything about that?

 [AW]: In your early years you self-released a lot of your music.
-What was it like adjusting to a label afterwards?
+What was it like adjusting to a label afterward?
 How has your sound evolved since your first L.P.?

-[CW]: I only signed a one album deal with E One which was years ago, and they’re an indie label.
+Chris Webby: I only signed a one-album deal with E One which was years ago, and they’re an indie label.
 Aside from that brief time, I’ve always been, and remain to be, the definition of indie in its purest form.
 No industry support, no financial backing, no nothing.
-I’m fully self funded by re investing what I generate.
+I’m fully self-funded by re-investing what I generate.
 Surviving so long in the game like that has made me tough, and I’ve learned a lot about the business side by necessity.
-It’s not easy being an indie artist and having to keep funding a full blown rap career, but I still have plenty of fight in me.
+It’s not easy being an indie artist and having to keep funding a full-blown rap career, but I still have plenty of fight in me.
 The evolution of my sound is just the natural course of my creativity and life in general changing along the way.

 [AW]: If you had to make a playlist of songs from all of your albums, what songs stand out the most to you and why would you pick them?

-[CW]: I would definitely put “So Eazy” on there.
+Chris Webby: I would definitely put “So Eazy” on there.
 That’s like my theme song.
-I feel like if I was a super hero, I’d enter the screen to that song.
+I feel like if I was a superhero, I’d enter the screen to that song.
 Also, one of my newer songs “Little Man” would be on that list too.
 I approached that song differently than any other before it and I just love how that one turned out.
 Hits you right in the feels.

 [AW]: When you write your music, what is that process like for you?
 What goes into writing a song and where does your inspiration come from?

-[CW]: I’ve definitely used some level of strategy in the order of the songs that have been released this year, especially over the summer.
-Certain songs just had that full on summer vibe, so I wanted to make sure those ones got out there in time for all the backyard barbecues and beach party scenarios that people always need a solid playlist of music for.
+Chris Webby: I’ve definitely used some level of strategy in the order of the songs that have been released this year, especially over the summer.
+Certain songs just had that full-on summer vibe, so I wanted to make sure those ones got out there in time for all the backyard barbecues and beach party scenarios that people always need a solid playlist of music for.
 I’m going to round out the year with a lot of super lyrical stuff in the final months of the year for sure though.

 [AW]: With the music industry constantly changing and social media having a big impact, how has it affected you and your career?
 If you could change one thing about the industry, what would it be?